jotagarciaz/toyota-orders-tracker/README.md

 This may break or not work for some users, I only have access to my own order so it's hard to do any more testing at my side.

+The original author of this extension is: [thyngster](https://github.com/thyngster)

 # NOTE